thibaudclement/cs269i/docs/lecture-5.md

 **P2P File-Sharing History:**

-- Napster (1999-2001)
+- Napster (1999-2001):
-    - Major file-sharing network at the time (mostly .mp3 music files)
+    - Major file-sharing network at the time (mostly .mp3 music files).
-    - Represented an estimated 40\%-60\% of college dorms Internet traffic
+    - Represented an estimated 40%-60% of college dorms Internet traffic.
-    - Network shut down in 2001 due to copyright infringement
+    - Network shut down in 2001 due to copyright infringement.
-- Gnutella (2000 onwards).
+- Gnutella (2000 onwards):
-    - Decentralized P2P file-sharing network, harder to shut down
+    - Decentralized P2P file-sharing network, harder to shut down.
-    - 2010 court order to shut down popular client LimeWire (other clients remain available, but the popularity of the network is in decline)
+    - 2010 court order to shut down popular client LimeWire (other clients remain available, but the popularity of the network is in decline).

 **Challenge: Free-Riding**

-- P2P file-sharing networks rely on users uploading content for sharing
+- P2P file-sharing networks rely on users uploading content for sharing.
 - Users want to download files for free, but there aren’t really many incentives when uploading files, so some people do not want to contribute back.
-- On Gnutella, a large fraction of users only download (66\% in 2000, 85\% in 2005)
+- On Gnutella, a large fraction of users only download (66% in 2000, 85% in 2005).

 <div class="example" markdown="1">
 **A Simplified Game Theory Model of File-Sharing**